nuno112/dnd-5e/noob-resources.md

 - [Additional Ready-to-Play Characters](https://media.wizards.com/2015/downloads/dnd/CharacterSheets1-10.zip)
 	- These are not character sheets, but just a summary of the characters.
 - [MPMB's Character sheet on steroids](https://drive.google.com/file/d/1X8vYfzIfO-z6r_T8QEl8uX3j9SiWtZ8A/view?usp=drive_link)
 	- This is a fully automated character sheet that tou can then print.
-Normally thuis only has basic SRD content, but this one has almost everything from official releases to choose from. *Not exactly "legal"* :speak_no_evil:
+Normally thuis only has basic SRD content, but this one has almost everything from official releases to choose from. :speak_no_evil:
 	- Requires desktop version of Adobe Acrobat DC (Reader, Pro, or Standard).
 Reader is free.

 ### Other stuff